Mayur Madhvani: After Idi Amin

-Kakira Sugar Limited the flagship company was successfully recovered in 1985.
-Under the leadership of the Madhvani family they have steered KSW to become the largest producer of refined sugar in East Africa.
+Kakira Sugar Limited, the flagship company of the family, was successfully recovered in 1985.
+Under the leadership of the Madhvani family, they have steered KSW to become the largest producer of refined sugar in East Africa.
 KSW produces an estimated 165,000 metric tonnes of sugar annually, accounting for about 47 percent of the national output in 2011.
-The Group has also spearheaded co-generation of electricity at Kakira, which now produces 52 megawatts, of which 20 megawatts is used internally and 32 megawatts is sold to the national grid.
+The Group has also spearheaded co-generation of electricity at Kakira, which now produces 52 megawatts, of which 20 megawatts is used internally and 32 megawatts sold to the national grid.
 In 2016, an Ethanol distillery was also set up with a total capacity of 60,000 litres of ethanol per day.